mkaradeniz/MaterialMensa/README.md

-# MaterialMensa
+# MaterialMensa.Legacy
-MaterialMensa is a cafeteria app for the Paderborn University.

-Get it on the [Play Store](https://play.google.com/store/apps/details?id=de.prttstft.materialmensa).
+This is the legacy, no longer maintained, version of [MaterialMensa](/github.com/prttstft/MaterialMensa) without any social features or Google Play Services dependencies.

 ## Development Requirements
 You need a personal API-Key issued by the [Studentenwerk Paderborn](http://www.studentenwerk-pb.de).